 We stock a selection of premium-quality fine-art and photographic media for your convenience, in a maximum width of 44" and typical weights of around 300gsm.
 Canson Infinity's range of papers is a firm favourite with artists, their traditional watercolour papers such as Velin Museum Rag, Aquarelle Rag, Edition Etching Rag and the luxurious PrintMaking Rag (formerly BFK Rives) being particularly admired for the quality of their finish and the superior appearance of the prints, while their Baryta Photographique and Platine papers offer traditional Baryta and Platinum photographic finishes respectively.
 We also stock Hahnemuhle's Bamboo, made with 90% bamboo fibre and popular for its very natural organic feel and appearance.

 Prints can also be supplied on canvas, as bare unstretched prints or as standard or gallery wraps.
-All our canvas prints are individually finished with multiple coats of museum-grade giclée varnish for added physical and UV-protection, applied by HVLP spray coating for a professional finish in matte, semi-gloss or full gloss to your preference.
+All our canvas prints are individually finished with multiple coats of museum-grade giclée varnish for added physical and UV-protection, applied by HVLP spray coating for a professional finish in matte, satin or full gloss to your preference.

 For the best results, we prefer to photograph your original artwork under controlled conditions in our own studio, as this permits the most accurate reproduction; however, we can also print directly from your own digital files if these are of sufficient quality.
 If you do wish to supply your own print-ready files, we will be pleased to advise on preparing these and on obtaining the best reproduction quality from your artwork.